DungChau523/dungchau523/README.md

 I'm Dungchauu, a sophomore student based in Ho Chi Minh City, Vietnam.

-I'm currently focusing on both Web and Mobile development, with the ultimate goal of becoming a professional Backend Developer.
+I'm currently focusing on both Web and Mobile development, with the ultimate goal of becoming a Backend Developer.

 This is my personal profile where I share my academic projects, experiments, and technical journeys.